Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

   `cp` command will fail when the destination file exists.
 * Alluxio does not have hard-link and soft-link concepts, so the commands like `ln` are not supported, neither the hardlinks number is displayed in `ll` output.
-* The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping` in `conf/alluxio-site.properties`.
+* The user and group are mapped to the Unix user and group only when Alluxio Fuse is configured to use shell-based mapping, by setting `alluxio.fuse.shell.group.mapping.enabled` to `true` in `conf/alluxio-site.properties`.
   Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.
-If the `ShellBasedUnixGroupsMapping` is set but the original user and group of the file/directory does not exist, `ll` will also return the user and group of the user who started the alluxio-fuse process.
+  If the `alluxio.fuse.shell.group.mapping.enabled` is set to `true` but the original user and group of the file/directory does not exist, `ll` will also return the user and group of the user who started the alluxio-fuse process.